 There are several alternatives to evaluating the understanding of business process models.
 These include experimenting with the collection of data, sometimes with the use of biometric sensors, on the performance of designers and other stakeholders in a given modeling task to know their level of understanding and preferences about the use of a modeling artifact to the detriment of another.
 Biometric sensors have been explored in recent years as data collection devices become more accessible.
 Additionally, one of the technologies that have deserved particular attention is eye tracking.

 This paper focuses on these pillars (business process, comprehension, and eye-tracking), offering an overview of evaluating the understanding of process models through eye-tracking techniques.
-We use Evidence-Based Software Engineering (EBSE) to better understand the problem and the field of the research, and to extract and synthesize the results.
+Evidence-Based Software Engineering (EBSE) is used to better understand the problem and the field of the research, and to extract and synthesize the results.
 EBSE provides a rigorous and reliable research methodology, together with auditing tasks to reduce the researchers’ bias on the result (Kitchenhamet al., 2004).
 Two of the core tools for evidence-based studies are systematic literature reviews (SLR) and systematic mapping studies (Petersenet al., 2008).

-Thus, between both types of methods, and based on their differences, we decided to perform an SLR process due to the possibility to have a more rigorous and controlled process, including a protocol definition and validation, and also because we are looking for some specific information regarding the mediation of terms: business processes, comprehension, and eye-tracking.
+Thus, between both types of methods, and based on their differences, it was opted to perform an SLR process due to the possibility of having a more rigorous and controlled process, including a protocol definition and validation, and also because we are looking for some specific information regarding the mediation of terms: business processes, comprehension, and eye-tracking.

 The remainder of this paper is organized as follows: section 2 gives an overview of introductory concepts; section 3 shows the method used in this study describing the planning phase; section 4 describes its RSL execution, presenting the selected studies, the classification scheme adopted; while, section 5 reports the findings.
-The section 6 discusses the threats to validity; and the section 7 show related works.
+The section 6 discusses the threats to validity; and section 7 shows related works.
 Finally, section 8 summarizes some gaps in a specific investigation area, providing a research roadmap to guide decisions on new research activities, and conclude this paper in section 9.

 Background